NetCordDev/NetCord/Documentation/guides/http-events/aws-lambda.md

 [!code-cs[Program.cs](AWSLambda.HttpInteractions/Program.cs)]

-Notice the inclusion of the `--register-commands` flag.
-In a serverless environment like AWS Lambda, your application starts and stops frequently.
-Registering commands on every boot wastes resources and slows down startup times.
+Note the `--register-commands` flag.
+Because Lambda functions start and stop frequently, registering commands on every cold start wastes resources and adds latency.

-When deploying, run your bot locally to register the commands (e.g., `dotnet run -- --register-commands`).
-Note that registering commands requires the bot token, see [Configuring Secrets](#4-configuring-secrets).
+Before deploying, register the commands by running your bot locally with the flag: `dotnet run -- --register-commands`.
+(This requires the bot token - see [Configuring Secrets](#4-configuring-secrets).)

-You can also use the `registerCommands` variable to load certain services specifically when the bot is running in AWS Lambda.
+The `registerCommands` variable gates the `AutoRegisterCommands` option - it is `true` only when you explicitly pass `--register-commands` locally, and `false` when the app is running in Lambda.

 ### [Webhook Events](#tab/webhook-events)

-This sets up an application authorized webhook event handler, allowing you to detect when a user authorizes with your application.
+This sets up an application-authorized webhook event handler, allowing you to detect when a user authorizes with your application.

 [!code-cs[Program.cs](AWSLambda.WebhookEvents/Program.cs)]